 - 6 small cloves of garlic, sliced

-- 1 tsp fenugreek seeds, or you can substitute mustard seeds
+- 1 tsp fenugreek seeds, crushed, see notes

 - ½ tsp chili powder, see notes